AnthonyCampos1234/Nota/README.md

 ## Technology

 Built with React Native and Appwrite, Nota offers a seamless mobile experience for both Android and iOS platforms.
 Utlizies the popular LLM Anthropic's Claude API for intelligent responses to user queries.
+Using AWS Lambda to make calls to Claude.